Royal Wulff Dry Fly

-The Royal Wulff is one of those flies that has no direct resemblance to a natural insect and yet is the most popular dry fly I sell.
-Whether used by it self or as a dropper for a nymph, the white calf tail wings make it easy to see, especially in fast water.
+The Royal Wulff is one of those flies that have no direct resemblance to a natural insect and yet is the most popular dry fly I sell.
+Whether used by itself or as a dropper for a nymph, the white calf tail wings make it easy to see, especially in fast water.

-Working the fly just out from the bank I hooked a nice fish weighing around three pounds and while crossing a back water spooked another I guessed is was about six pounds.
+Working the fly just out from the bank I hooked a nice fish weighing around three pounds and while crossing a backwater spooked another.
+I guessed it was about six pounds.
 Fishing the next ripple I managed to raise a small rainbow.
 All this took place on a day not conducive to dry fly fishing.

 So tie a few in various sizes from 12 to 18, as you know by now I like Kamasan hooks.
 I’ve had better hook-ups with these!
 Tie in your calf tail wing first, pointing forward over the eye of the hook dividing into halves and by taking one wing at a time, holding the tip of the wing and taking thread around the wing at the base four or five times doing that to both wings, then wind a figure eight through.

 Take the thread back to tie in a tail, stack some fine deer hair in a hair stacker, tie them in loosely at first, and then firm after you have tied it in.
 If you wind deer hair in tight first it simply flares out.
 Cement for durability, tie in peacock herl and some red floss, wind the peacock four turns, then four or five turns of the red floss.